 An SVOD Plan defines how a particular set of videos can be purchased by your apps' customers.
-The SVOD plan must be created in Brightcove Beacon, and is detailed in the Creating an SVOD Plan document.
+The SVOD plan must be created in Brightcove Beacon Classic, and is detailed in the Creating an SVOD Plan document.
 Also crucial in the use of the SVOD plan are the Video Cloud custom fields created for videos in a Video Cloud account, as detailed in the Creating Video Cloud Custom Fields document.
-Specifically, the Rights Management fields will be used.
+Specifically, the Rights Management fields are be used.

 Understanding the rights management custom fields